-Powered by the open-source software ReDBOX (Research Data Box), Research Data helps researchers describe and share information about data collections.
-ReDBox has been designed to assist universities in bringing their research metadata under management, meeting the Australian Code for the Responsible Conduct of Research, and interfacing with Research Data Australia, the national research data discovery system.
+Research Data JCU has been designed to enable researchers to meet their obligations under the the Australian Code for the Responsible Conduct of Research and connect data to Research Data Australia, the national research data discovery system.
 The platform provides a range of features:

 - Creation of a variety of metadata formats